okanok/grom/docs/docs/README.md

     public int Age { get; set; }
 }
 ```
-Currently integers, booleans, strings, floats and longs are supported.
-Version 1.0 will also support Dates and DateTimes.
+Currently integer, boolean, string, float, long, DateTime and DateOnly are supported.

-### Persisting a node
+## Persisting a node

 To persist a node simply call Persist() on any of your objects that inherit from EntityNode.
 ```